milenakapralova/socraticmodels/blogpost.md

 ### 2.2 Chain-of-Thought and Visual Question Answering

 #### 2.2.1 Model
-The pipeline for CoT & VQA tasks is illustrated in ??.
+The pipeline for CoT & VQA tasks is illustrated below.
 It partially mimics the captioning pipeline;
 however, we use GPT-3 (version GPT-3.5 turbo, i.e., ChatGPT) as the LM since the reasoning tasks are more complex than the captioning task and hence require a more powerful model.
 In the 1st stage, we extract information from the image I by prompting CLIP to ground the image context to a